luislo92/EDA-of-Financial-and-Insurance-Datasets/README.md

 EDA 5: Using the modified HealthCare dataset with all the new variables, create clusters of observations and identify the clusters that show the most obvious anomalies.

+### Extras

+Word2Vec: Using word2vec grasp similairyt between a merchants to narrow down the categories.
+R&D Attrition: Side project done to analyze attrition in the R&D department of a mock dataset.